US Elections

 Former Illinois Congressman Jesse Jackson Jr. has launched a spirited campaign to reclaim his old U.S. House seat, openly confronting his 2013 campaign fraud conviction and emphasizing themes of redemption, personal struggles, and renewed perspective in a competitive Democratic primary.

-Policy Vision and Economic Goals
+Policy Agenda and Economic Promises

 Leave a Comment